UR2PhD-Program-UTA/ur2phd-uta-call/ur2phd.md

 Undergrads will also enroll in a national virtual course.
 **For course dates/times, please review the [timetable](index.html).**

-Undergraduates who complete the course will receive a **$500 scholarship**, disbursed via myMav in Spring 2026.
+Undergraduates who complete the course will receive a **$500 scholarship**, disbursed via myMav in Fall 2026.

 Completion requirements:

 - Attend and engage in sessions
 - Complete all coursework (Grade: 70+)
 - Have no more than 2 unexcused absences
-- Present at Innovation Day (April 14, 2026) or other conference
+- Present at Innovation Day in the Spring (~April 14, 2027) or other conference

 # Additional Benefits